Last Updated: July 2019

 However, if you're content to read the Normal stories and either ignore or simply get what you get from special campaigns without a single micro-transaction, you'll still get an enjoyable experience from playing Sengoku.

 The only character route I’ve never really wanted to play is Yukimura.
 I've seen enough of him in other routes and in side stories to know I won’t like him.
 In the other guys’ routes and in side stories, I’ve seen him belittle your character for no good reason.
 For example, he expresses disgust at having to sell women’s things as part of his cover as a merchant.
 During Masamune’s route, I believe, he says with a frown that your character’s exuberance makes her like “a dog.”
-During Shingen’s route, I recall him repeatedly accusing your character of being a sorceress (or something) who’s using magic on Shingen.
+During Shingen’s route, he repeatedly accuses your character of being a sorceress who’s using magic on Shingen.
 It’s not written to sound teasing and he’s not smiling when he says it.

 I get that the so-called "tsundere" personality is popular with some readers, but if you want that, go for Ieyasu instead.
-Ieyasu is also a contrarian jerk who throws around insults without restraint, but at least he’s acidic to everyone and not just your character.
+Ieyasu is also a contrarian jerk who throws around insults without restraint, especially towards poor Mitsunari, but at least he’s acidic to everyone and not just your character.

 Your Mileage May Vary.